iAbhishek91/aws-as-code/README.md

 # aws-as-code

 DevOps - automation of AWS.

-This is a open source project can used by anyone to learn about AWS cloud.
+This is a open source project can be used by anyone to learn about AWS cloud as code, without touching the AWS UI.

-## Environment variable for config

-This should go ~/.bash_profile.
-Note: this wont work in Windows system.

-export AWS_ACCESS_KEY_ID=AKIAY42DUI7B5GEXAMPLE

-export AWS_SECRET_ACCESS_KEY=qNUdlsOwLYblablablablabxlfOc9EYQhGRo9gRJ

-export AWS_DEFAULT_REGION=us-east-2
+We don't use cloudFormation or terraform, which is again a layer of abstraction sits on top of rest APIs.

+We use aws-sdk and promise syntax to keep our code sleek and maintainable.
+It's an interesting journey to learn cloud.

+All our codes are idempotent hence that.

+## Pre-requisite

+Before you start your journey with API, please go through the below list thoroughly:

+- Install node 8+ and configure PATH env variable to work with node.
+- Install yarn (optional).
+- Configure IAM, create user, user group as documented from the UI.
+- Generate Secure access Key, access key for the new user.
+These details are required by API.
+By default access key details are not enabled for any users.
+These details are mandatory for AWS API to work.
+- Configure environment variable in section [Environment variable for config](#Environment_variable_for_config)

 ## IAM